mParticle/docs/src/pages/integrations/braze/event/index.md

 User Identity of type `Facebook` |`facebook` |
 User Identity of type `Twitter` |`twitter` |

-### Enriched Attributes
+### Enriched Attributes and Identities

-By default, mParticle forwards all available user attributes to Braze, including attributes added during profile enrichment.
+By default, mParticle forwards all available user attributes and user identities to Braze, including attributes added during profile enrichment.
 You can disable this behavior in the [Connection Settings](#connection-settings).
 Only data which is sent to Braze Server to Server can be enriched.

 ## Configuration Settings